 2.2 THE 8 LIMBS OF YOGA

 Patanjali describes yoga practice as a systematic formula involving the 8 limbs of yoga, also known as the Ashtanga Yoga of Patanjali.
-He mentions that all beings will greatly increase their clarity and concentration by adhering to these practices as it is the most direct way to still the mind and achieve liberation, truth and understanding, also described as samadhi in The Yoga Sutras.
+He mentions that all beings will greatly increase their clarity and concentration by adhering to these practices as it is the most direct way to still the mind and achieve liberation, truth, and understanding, also described as samadhi in The Yoga Sutras.

-This eightfold path to awareness and enlightenment is made up of various principles for a particular moral and ethical way of life, making one aware of nature, health and spirituality.
-Patanjali describes that the physical postures, the asanas, and pranayamas (breathing techniques), prepare the mind and body for concentration, meditation and ultimately spiritual enlightenment.
+This eightfold path to awareness and enlightenment is made up of various principles for a particular moral and ethical way of life, making one aware of nature, health, and spirituality.
+Patanjali describes that the physical postures, the asanas, and pranayamas (breathing techniques), prepare the mind and body for concentration, meditation, and ultimately spiritual enlightenment.
 The system is made up of yama, self-restraints, niyama, self-observances, asana,

-pranayama, pratyahara, disassociation of consciousness from the outside environment, dharana, concentration, dhyana, meditation and samadhi, identification with pure consciousness.
+pranayama, pratyahara, disassociation of consciousness from the outside environment, Dharana, concentration, dhyana, meditation and samadhi, identification with pure consciousness.
 By following this path, you are able to

 increase your clarity and concentration, as well as clear blockages of energy in the body.
 This path to enlightenment eventually helps you to establish a new perception of what is real, what is necessary, and how to become established

 As humans, we often tend to blame external factors in life, but it is within us where the problem of negativity lies as we are disconnected from ourselves.
 When we are awakened to this through yoga, we begin to live more consciously in other areas of our lives.
 Yoga ultimately gives you a sense of belonging and purpose, making you feel less overwhelmed and more in your own body.
 In a spiritual sense, it can help you to become more comfortable with yourself, allowing you to be more accepting of the person that you were born into.
 Having a strong foundation within yourself allows you to feel rooted and well balanced in all aspects of your life.
-For many, the practice of yoga is a gift that helps you to be more mindful and to create opportunities of peace and understanding within yourself.
-Both the physical and mental aspect of yoga encourages us to continually discover new ways to focus, practice self love and be present in the here and now.
+For many, the practice of yoga is a gift that helps you to be more mindful and to create opportunities for peace and understanding within yourself.
+Both the physical and mental aspect of yoga encourages us to continually discover new ways to focus, practice self-love and be present in the here and now.

 3. GROUNDING ASANAS TO ACTIVATE YOUR ROOT CHAKRA